zaxwebs/tagit/README.md

 # TagIt!
 A tool to help you add hashtags to your posts while managing character limits for different social networks.

-TagIt automatically calculates just the right amount of hashtags to add to your post for each of the selected social networks keeping the character limit in check.
+TagIt automatically calculates just the right amount of hashtags to add to your post for each of the selected social networks keeping the character & hashtag limits in check.

 You can try it out here: https://tagit.netlify.com/